MAIL-IN VOTING IS YOUR BEST OPTION

 FILLING OUT YOUR BALLOT

 When you are filling out the ballot, be sure to follow instructions precisely.
-Use a ballpoint pen with black or dark blue ink.
+Use one ballpoint pen with black ink.

 Pennsylvania no longer has straight party voting.
 You must vote for every office individually.
 All races are important!
 Please vote your whole ballot.
 Do your homework online (one of the advantages of voting by mail: you can check the internet as you vote).